Kratz homers in Brewers debut as Milwaukee routs Mets 17-6

 TRAINER'S ROOM

-Mets: SS Amed Rosario wasn't in the starting lineup, but came on to pinch hit and walked in the fifth.
-Manager Mickey Callaway said Rosario likely would play both games of Monday's doubleheader against Atlanta.
+Mets: SS Amed Rosario wasn't in the starting lineup, but came on to pinch hit and walked in the fifth. ...
+2B Asdrubal Cabrera (knee) came up limping in the seventh after a throw to second and was pulled for a pinch hitter in the eighth.

 Brewers: LF Ryan Braun returned to the lineup after a day off.